greyscalepress/interview-project/content/interviews/2014-05-OffThepress.md

 **MS** — OK!
 So, this has been running for some time.
 I think now the spam books are appearing less and less and in the search results, but at some moment, it was really massive.
 And if you were querying for a really obscure topic, you would certainly find some of those spam books in your results.

 You see here, they had 350,000 for Betascript Publishing, 180,000 for Alphascript.
 It was really a serious business.
-They chose really beautiful author names which the middle initial, which is proven to increase the seriousness and the credibility.
+They invented some impressive author names, with a middle initial, which is proven to increase your seriousness and credibility.

 [laughter]